 A course in basic skills with emphasis on speaking and conversation.

 Work on a research project with scientists at the National Research Council in Palermo, Sicily.
-Projects can be chosen from among a large variety in the fields of biology, chemistry and biophysics.
-Students will work in small groups closely with faculty and advanced students on ongoing research, learning new techniques and participating in state-of-the-art studies at this national facility.
-A project report will be written at the conclusion of the research which is due the following fall term after the students' return from Italy.
+Projects can be chosen from among a variety in the fields of biology, chemistry and biophysics.
+Generally, two students will work closely on a project with a small group of faculty and advanced students on ongoing research, learning new techniques and participating in state-of-the-art studies at this national facility.
+A project report will be written at the conclusion of the research which is due four weeks following the students' return from Italy.

 Through a combination of lecture/discussion and weekend travel, the culture and history of Sicily will be explored.
 The influence of the Greeks, Romans, Spanish, Normans, Arabs, and others in developing Sicilian culture will be a major part of this course.